fogelevich/logger/readme.md

 [TRACE] 46:04.707 Example Log - test trace
 ```

-Displays messages with the specified priority and higher to the consol
+Displays messages with the specified priority and higher to the console

 ```js
 // error level